 - Electrical stimulation of muscles.
-The weakened muscles in your arm or shoulder may be treated with electricity.
-This can help to help strengthen your weakened arm.
+The weak muscles in your arm or shoulder may be treated with electricity.
+This can help to help strengthen your weak arm.

 - Electrical stimulation of the brain.
 This may be done during rehab exercises, and may help increase mobility.

 - Motor imagery.
 This method may help improve arm use.

 - Biofeedback exercises.
 These may help you regain mobility and reduce pain.